Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     {
         if (this.transform.position.y < -1.0)
         {
-            // The Agent fell
+            // If the Agent fell, zero its momentum this.rBody.angularVelocity = Vector3.zero;
+            this.rBody.velocity = Vector3.zero;
             this.transform.position = Vector3.zero;
-            this.rBody.angularVelocity = Vector3.zero;
-            this.rBody.velocity = Vector3.zero;
         }
-        else
-        {

         // Move the target to a new spot Target.position = new Vector3(Random.value * 8 - 4,
                                       0.5f,
                                       Random.value * 8 - 4);
-        }
     }
 }
 ```